Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 Can a contract claim arise from employer breaches of contract?

 In short, yes.
-Every employer wants to avoid an employment tribunal claim or being dragged through the civil courts, and a breach of contract claim could do exactly that.
+Every employer wants to avoid an employment tribunal claim or the hassle of a civil court process: a breach of contract claim could do exactly this.

 Timing is important.
 Your employee cannot wait too long to raise a grievance as this may be seen as acceptance of the breach.